artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

 Use prefect deployment object in order to :
 - Schedule complete ml process to run weekly
-- Schedule inference pipeline to run each hour
+- Schedule prediction pipeline to run each hour

 ### More concepts with orchestration & prefect